Relational / Childhood Trauma

-You probably have heard the word “trauma” used in the context of Posttraumatic Stress Disorder (PTSD), the term that has become a common word in our culture through the years of seeing what our veterans experience from war.
-When we think of the word "trauma," we may think of the experience of participating in battle, getting hurt in a car accident, being a victim of a violent crime, surviving a natural disaster, etc. These experiences are often beyond the scope of what our minds could comprehend, and thus tend to overwhelm our body and mind, making it difficult for us to move on with our lives.
+You probably have heard the word “trauma” used in the context of Post-Traumatic Stress Disorder (PTSD), the term that has become a common word in our culture through the years of seeing what our veterans experienced from wars.
+When we think of the word "trauma," we may think of the experience of participating in battles, being injured in a car accident, being a victim of a violent crime, surviving a natural disaster, etc. These experiences are often beyond the scope of what our minds could comprehend, and thus tend to overwhelm our body and mind, making it difficult for us to move on with our lives.

-Relationship trauma may not be as obvious to detect as a car accident or a brain injury from a combat, and thus, it can be more challenging to recover from.
-Relationship trauma is the emotional, psychological, and physical trauma that occurs in the context of relationships, whether it is between parent and child, siblings, partners, friends, or colleagues.
+Relational / Interpersonal trauma may not be as obvious to detect as a car accident experience, and thus, it can be more challenging to recover from.
+Relational trauma is the emotional, psychological, and physical trauma that occurs in the context of relationships, whether it is between parent and child, siblings, partners, friends, colleagues or even strangers.
 When we have experiences where we feel powerless, threatened, forced, and/or unsafe, we may be left with long-term consequences that affect our body and mind in a profound way.

 Trauma recovery therapy does not aim to erase the wounds or the memories.What happened in your past will remain in the past as a fact.
 The goal is to face the wounds and learn what impacts they have had on your life, so that they will not control you or interrupt your life anymore.